BonoboPLC/bonoboplc_wiki/games/raffle/cash-accumulator-raffle.md

 title: Cash Accumulator Raffle
 description: A cash raffle with a growing prize pool
 published: 1
-date: 2020-03-06T11:04:57.194Z
+date: 2020-03-06T13:36:05.917Z
-tags: cash raffle, 5050 raffle
+tags: 5050 raffle, cash raffle
 ---

-# Traditional Lottery Template

-You can use the traditional Lottery templates to create your simple Lottery.
+# Cash Accumulator Raffle

+This prize pool grows as each ticket is sold.

+The starting amount shown, when the game is first turned on, is the Estimated Prize Pool.

+The contribution to the prize pool, from the sale of each ticket, is configured via the Raffle Builder

->**Traditional Lottery Rules**
+>**Raffle Rules**
 Players must select from a Primary range.
 Their prizes are determined based on their matches.For example, pick 6 numbers between 1 and 49.

 You can customize your pick range (i.e. Pick 6 between 1 and 49) and the consequent payout table for your custom game.